Tag Archives: Cancer

 With cervical cancer, vaginal bleeding is often the primary symptom.
 Early along in the disease’s development, this cancer can be more difficult to recognize without the aid of a physician.

 Ovarian cancer, however, has several noticeable symptoms, making it easier to detect early in its development.
-The most common symptoms of ovarian cancer are as follows:

 • Abnormal discharge or vaginal bleeding